-Who are American Outdoor Brands' customers?
+Who buys American Outdoor Brands?

 Who Are American Outdoor Brands’s Main Customers?